What Does the Law Require of Me?

 When you apply for ACA insurance through the Health Insurance Marketplace, you must agree to file an income tax return for each coverage year.
 If you’re married, you have to file a joint income-tax return.

 If anyone in your household has a Marketplace insurance plan, you’ll receive IRS Form 1095-A by mid-February of that coverage year.
-You’ll need this form to finish your federal income taxes (if you get your health insurance through your job, you’ll instead receive either a 1095-B or 1095-C form).

 Your 1095-A contains information about Marketplace plans any member of your household had including: